 Teas offer us so many health benefits—inside and out.
 Some teas can reduce bad cholesterol and lower the risk of heart disease, while others have antibacterial properties and can combat sleep issues.
 But did you know that teas are also great for our skin?

-To see benefits, you can drink, apply directly to your skin, or use extracts.
-There are so many to choose from, and each of them works in its own unique way to keep your skin looking beautiful.
+To see the benefits, you can drink it, apply it directly to your skin, or use extracts.
+There are so many to choose from, and each works in its unique way to keep your skin looking beautiful.

 The Best Teas for Your Skin